rebelwarrior/numenera/ninth_world.md

 #### Ways into Numenera
 {:.subtitle.is-4.mt-5}
-In Numenera Discovery the present four ways of using the Ninth World:
+In Numenera Discovery, they present four ways of using the Ninth World:
 1. Post-Apocalyptic Setting
 2. Quasi-Medieval Fantasy Setting
 3. Weird Horror Setting